yusufsezer/326_project/docs/submission_final.md

 Games are simple items that contain basic information like a name, the platforms it can be played on, as well as a description.
 Platforms (like Playstation, PC, etc.) can each be associated with one or more games.

 Users can sign up for an account on our website, storing a username and passoword.
-Each user is associated with a Profiel which can  be used to host and find groups and message other people.
+Each user is associated with a Profile which can  be used to host and find groups and message other people.
 Each profile (with a username and password) is associated with 0 or more sessions that they are a member of, and zero or more sessions that they are the owner of.
 Profiles can also add information about which games they play and what game platforms they use.

 Sessions are each assigned a unique ID, and are associated with 1 or more profiles, of which one of is the owner.
 A session also has one or more games and one or more platforms associated with it.
 Lastly, each session is associated with messages sent between members, and a sessioncan have a location associated with, as well as a boolean indicating if the members are playing online or offline games.